 Not true.
 Good genes definitely play a role in certain characteristics your skin inherits (oiliness, skin color, thickness, and more), but surprisingly, only 30% of aging is genetics.
 The other 70% is up to you.
 Studying how identical twins age has proven this.
 Twins should technically age in the same way and at the same rate.
 However, results show they can age quite differently depending on their individual lifestyles (smoking, sun exposure, or other factors).
 You can see an example of this here.
 How you take care of yourself and respect your skin and body every day is what really matters.

 Also, free radicals are now believed to be the main cause of disease and aging.
 They contribute not only to wrinkles, but to acne, sensitivity, age spots, dryness, loss of skin elasticity, and skin cancer.
 By reducing the number of free radicals that your body creates (reducing sun exposure and stress, and getting more rest), and incorporating the daily use of sunscreen, topical antioxidants, and a high antioxidant diet, you most definitely CAN control how fast your skin ages.

 Finally, let’s not forget about using a product with retinol or a prescription retinoid several nights a week.
 This is the ultimate fountain of youth.
-Read more about how retinol is truly a miracle worker for the skin.
+Read the all the amazing benefits of retinol and prescription retinoids.